MILAN: Masked Image Pretraining on Language Assisted Representation: Appendix

+To {support our speculation} that the pretrained encoder may be biased towards important patches, we perform a semantic aware probing experiment, listed as row \#6 in Table \ref{tab:linear_probing_ablation}.
+Specifically, the pretrained model is obtained by MILAN with CLIP target, prompting decoder and semantic aware sampling.
+When finetuning the linear classifier as well as performing inference on the validation dataset, we select the top 50\% important image patches.
+Only the selected patches are fed into the frozen encoder model to obtain the features to train the linear classifier.
+Although the classifier is trained on features from incomplete inputs, semantic aware probing improves the accuracy to 80\% (\#6 \textit{vs.} \#5 in Table \ref{tab:linear_probing_ablation}), indicating that the pretrained encoder model is more adept at extracting features from semantically important patches.

-From the above ablation study, we find that MILAN with random masking gives better accuracy in linear probing on ViT-B model.
-In Table \ref{tab:linear_probing}, we include linear probing results obtained by applying MILAN with random masking on both ViT-B and ViT-L models.
+From our ablation study on the linear probing task, we find that MILAN with random masking gives better accuracy the ViT-Base model.
+In Table \ref{tab:linear_probing_appendix}, we include linear probing results obtained by applying MILAN with random masking on both ViT-Base and ViT-Large models.
 Compared with MILAN with semantic aware sampling, the linear probing accuracies are further improved by 1\% and 0.2\%, respectively.
-Compared with the state-of-the-art contrastive method \cite{zhou2021ibot}, MILAN with random sampling achieves higher linear probing accuracy on both ViT-B (+0.4\%) and ViT-L (+0.6\%) models.
+Compared with the state-of-the-art contrastive method \cite{zhou2021ibot}, MILAN with random sampling achieves higher linear probing accuracy on both ViT-Base (+0.4\%) and ViT-Large (+3.3\%) models.